 The King's Lynn Literature Festivals are held during a single weekend in March (Fiction) and September (Poetry) each year.
 Our guiding principle, initiated by King's Lynn's finest, Tony Ellis and co-founder, the late George MacBeth, is to present some of the best contemporary writers of chapter and verse in a friendly and informal setting.
 You will see authors of international repute alongside new, from all age ranges and from locations across the world.
 Meet the writers, hear them reading and buy their books.

 Please help keep the pages turning and consider joining our £5-a-month supporters club.
-You'll be included in a monthly raffle (prizes of books and cash) and can obtain a festival weekend pass at half price (usually £37.50), for one festival a year.
+You'll be included in occasional prize raffles (prizes of books and cash) and can have a festival weekend pass at half price (usually £37.50), for one festival a year.
 Funds generated are used exclusively to help finance our festivals.

 Praise from Pascale Petit on launching her collection, Mama Amazonica, at our festival in 2017: